tenchiift/tenchiift/README.md

 My dream is to become a Software Engineer

-I recently learned Python, SQL and also Figma for creating UI
+I'm currently learning Python, SQL ,HTML,CSS, Javascript and also Figma for creating UI !
 This is a profile where I will be uploading works , project , and things that I currently working.

+Tools and Tech :

+- Python, SQL,HTML,CSS,Javascript
+- Figma, Canva, Word, Excel